Learning low-rank latent mesoscale structures in networks: Algorithm for Network Denoising and Reconstruction (NDR)

 As in the first line of \eqref{eq:def_ONMF}, the problem of determining $H_{t}$ in line 15 of Algorithm~\ref{alg:network_reconstruction} is a standard convex problem, which one can solve by using Algorithm~\ref{algorithm:spaser_coding}.
 There are two variants of the NDR algorithm.
 The variant is specified by the Boolean variable $\mathtt{denoising}$.
-The NDR algorithm with $\mathtt{denoising}=\texttt{F}$ is identical to the network-reconstruction algorithm {in~\cite{lyu2020online}}, except for the thresholding step.
-The NDR algorithm with $\mathtt{denoising}=\texttt{T}$ is a new variant of NDR that we present in this work for the purpose of network denoising.
+The NDR algorithm with $\mathtt{denoising} = \texttt{F}$ is identical to the network-reconstruction algorithm in~\cite{lyu2020online}, except for the thresholding step.
+The NDR algorithm with $\mathtt{denoising} = \texttt{T}$ is a new variant of NDR that we present in this paper for network denoising.